 The acquired trip-image dataset requires pre-processing to make it suitable for the ViT image classification task.
 First, the overall travel time of transit vehicles is acquired from the MBTA's AVL database.
 The AVL database also keeps a record of transit vehicles' stop events, including the associated dwell time with a stop event (if any).
 We associate the trip ID for each transit vehicle in our dataset with the stop events at either of the two stops in our site of study (in the inbound and outbound direction) and define the effective travel time as the time spent by the vehicles on the 1-km segment (which includes camera monitored area in addition to the 500m activation buffer in either direction), minus any dwell time associated with that trip at its respective stop on the site.

-We use this effective travel time across the segment as an indicator of traffic state during the time of image acquisition, with the assumption that after accounting for stop events (if any) a transit vehicle's behavior within a traffic stream is representative of the overall traffic.
-This assumption, however, doesn't take into account the variation in vehicle dynamics, and the impact of signal control and signal interruptions due to the unavailability of real-time data sources for these factors at the time of this study.
+We use this effective travel time across the segment as a ground truth label, with the assumption that after accounting for stop events (if any) a transit vehicle's travel time across a segment is representative of the overall traffic.
+This assumption, however, doesn't take into account the impact of signal control due to the unavailability of signal time data.
+The signal, however, was observed to operate a 180-second cycle length, with an 85-15 split (25 seconds green for the side street) which considerably favors the street on which Route 1 transit vehicles run.
 The observed effective travel time for the dataset is illustrated in Figure \ref{fig:travel}.
+Figure \ref{fig:travel_time_distribution} shows the distribution of these travel time bands per trip direction and hour of the day for the acquired image sequence dataset.
 It is worth noting that the dataset contains more outbound (1,536) than inbound (1,456) trips.